Challenges in Restructuring Community-based Moderation: Introduction

 \section{Introduction}

-Nearly all online platforms employ content moderation in some way.
-Content moderation is often necessary to meet community needs, maintain the reputation and integrity of the platform, comply with legal requirements, and create an advertisement-friendly environment \cite{10.1145/3534929, grimmelmann2015virtues}.
-Over time, we would expect content moderation practices to evolve and adapt as community expectations shift, unwanted behaviors manifest, new ideas emerge about effective moderation practices, and legal frameworks are revised.
-To address this, online platforms often review and adjust their moderation practices by introducing new guidelines, approaches, and technologies~\cite{kalsnes2021hiding, caplan2018dead}.
+Majority of all online platforms employ content moderation in some way.
+Content moderation is often necessary to meet community needs, maintain the reputation and integrity of platforms, comply with legal requirements, and create an advertisement-friendly environment \cite{10.1145/3534929, grimmelmann2015virtues}.
+Over time, we expect content moderation practices to evolve and adapt as community expectations shift, unwanted behaviors manifest, new ideas emerge about effective moderation practices, and legal frameworks are revised.
+Hence, online platforms often review and adjust their moderation practices by introducing new guidelines, approaches, and technologies~\cite{kalsnes2021hiding, caplan2018dead}.

 We present a case study of \textit{Flagged Revisions} (also known as \textit{FlaggedRevs}), a prepublication moderation system \cite{7975786} on Wikipedia, as well as its subsequent scaled-back deployment under the name \textit{Pending Changes}.
-FlaggedRevs was designed to reduce the impact, and perhaps even the prevalence, of vandalism on wikis like Wikipedia.
-The system achieved early success and was adopted by dozens of different wikis run by the Wikimedia Foundation (WMF) \citep{chau_tran_flaggedrevs}.
-Wikipedia founder Jimmy Wales was among its most vocal supporters and actively called for it to be installed on every WMF wiki including Wikipedia's more than 300 different language editions.
-However, as more WMF-supported communities adopted it, users started expressing concerns and frustration.
-Despite attempts to address these concerns, community support for FlaggedRevs dwindled over time and WMF indefinitely halted its further deployment from beyond the first 17 languages that adopted it.
-Eventually, they placed its code into a `maintenance-only' mode.
+FlaggedRevs was designed to reduce the impact, and perhaps even the prevalence, of vandalism on wikis.
+The system achieved early success and was adopted by dozens of wikis run by the Wikimedia Foundation (WMF) \citep{chau_tran_flaggedrevs}.
+The founder of Wikipedia, Jimmy Wales, was among its most vocal supporters and actively called for it to be installed on every WMF wiki including Wikipedia's more than 300 different language editions.
+However, as more communities adopted it, users expressed concerns.
+Despite attempts to address these concerns, community support for FlaggedRevs dwindled over time and WMF halted its further deployment indefinitely.
+Eventually, they placed its code into ``maintenance-only'' mode.

 FlaggedRevs reflects an empirical puzzle for social computing researchers, designers, and practitioners.
-From a quantitative point of view, it seems to have been a resounding success at achieving its stated design goals.
-Published work by \citet{chau_tran_flaggedrevs} found that the system succeeded in its goals by substantially reducing the amount of vandalism visible on the site with little evidence of negative trade-offs.
-Further, the Wikimedia community designed the system, and it was vocally supported by leadership.
+The Wikimedia community designed the system, and WMF leadership supported its adoption.
+Further, from a quantitative perspective, it seems to have been a resounding success at achieving its stated design goals. \citet{chau_tran_flaggedrevs} found that the system substantially reduced the amount of vandalism visible on the site with little evidence of negative trade-offs.